Whether you're a hedge fund, corporate treasurer, or asset manager, choosing the right custodian can be key to your success with digital assets.

 Funds held on Qredo are currently protected by crime insurance as standard.
 In addition, we are introducing the ability to layer your own bespoke insurance products on top — including native DeFi insurance offerings and our own specialized in specie insurance (coming soon!).

-For security, transparency, and compliance reasons, institutional investors often require funds to be held in a separate wallet from other clients.
+For security, transparency, and compliance reasons, institutional investors often require funds to be held in a separate crypto wallet from other clients.

 Digital asset custodians however, typically pool assets together in opaque omnibus accounts.

-Assets held on Qredo are segregated into separate Layer 2 wallets, and full visibility into inflows and outflows is provided via the Qredochain Block Explorer.
+Assets held on Qredo are segregated into separate Layer 2 crypto wallets, and full visibility into inflows and outflows is provided via the Qredochain Block Explorer.